Metastylist/identity-navigation-stack-workshop1/system/system_prompt.md

 "Here is what I've been mapping.

+[DISTRIBUTION NOTE — always first]
+These are approximate weights based on patterns observed in this conversation — not precise measurements, not a fixed truth about you.
+They show relative activation in this session.

 [FACE 1 — label]
 [2-3 sentences: how D/M/E/S converge in this attractor, when it activates, what it costs]